Craggy Island: Information

-Craggy Island is a remote, desolate place, supposedly located off the west coast of Ireland.
-The island is inhabited by Irish locals, a Chinese community and one Māori.
+Craggy Island is a remote and desolate place, supposedly located off the west coast of Ireland.
+The island is inhabited by Irish locals, a Chinese community and a sole Māori man.
 The island's weather is often bleak and harsh storms are very common.
 The landscape consists of mainly rocky cliffs and grass fields, and many stone walls and fences divide the island.

 The island's buildings are very old and run down.
-There is a one-way road connecting the whole island but there are few vehicles.
-There is a church and parochial house - in which the three priests and Mrs Doyle live.
-In terms of shops and establishments, the island features a cinema, an internet café, an isolation tank, a post office, a greyhound racing track, a very small golf course and a pub.
+There is a one-way road connecting the whole island, but the roads can be "taken in" in bad weather and there are few vehicles regardless.
+There is a church and parochial house, the latter in which the three priests and Mrs Doyle live.
+In terms of shops and establishments, the island features a caravan park, a picnic area, a cinema, an internet café, an isolation tank, a post office, a greyhound racing track, a very small golf course and a pub.
 There is also a Chinatown and a few large buildings in the town centre.

 Locations

 Craggy Island Parochial House

-The parochial house is a Georgian style period property, and the main location for the series, situated in isolation on Craggy Island.
+The parochial house is a Victorian style period property, and the main location for the series, situated in isolation on Craggy Island.
 The three priests ended up there as punishments for different reasons.